chaosbuddha/chaosbuddha/README.md

 - 👋 Hi, I’m @chaosbuddha
-- 👀 I’m interested in programming
 - 🌱 I’m currently learning AI related projects
-- 💞️ I’m looking to collaborate on almost nothing

 <!---
 chaosbuddha/chaosbuddha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.